 That said, what is worth remembering is that you should keep your eyes and ears open to scholarship opportunities both on campus and off.
 And if you are receiving OSAP or another government student loan, you may be eligible for awards based on “financial need”.

 Innis College Bursaries

 Innis College has some funding available for students to help with emergency financial need.
-And there does exist, for rare cases, emergency funding even for international students.
+Additionally, there does exist, for rare cases, emergency funding even for international students.
 Complete the the U of T Grant Application, which can be found on ACORN, and book an appointment with the Innis College Financial Aid Counselor, Daniela Pirraglia, for more information on this option.

 Other Student Loans

 In some cases, a student may wish to fall back on other student loan options outside of OSAP or provincial student loan programs.
 The terms of such loans are not usually better, as loans, than those offered through government programs – but they do come, often, with fewer rules to qualify.
 And in very rare cases where a student might not qualify for OSAP but are still financially needy, it may be a critical requirement.
 Every major Canadian bank offers some kind of student loan or student line of credit option, so you can Google around to see what is there.
 We typically recommend starting with whatever institution you and/or your parents bank with, but shopping around will help you secure the best rate.

 There also can be loan options for students from other countries.
-One we see regularly, for students out of the United States, are key US Federal Student Loan programs, as found on this website.
+One we see regularly, for students out of the United States, are US Federal Student Loan programs.